Franz-Josef-Danner/tracking/README.md

   markers, detects new features and tracks them forward.
 - **Delete Short Tracks with Prefix** – removes all tracking tracks starting with `TRACK_` that are shorter than 25 frames.
+- **Clear RAM Cache** – reloads the current clip to free memory.

 The minimum marker count used for detection and frame search can be configured in the panel before running the operator.
+During the tracking cycle the RAM cache is cleared automatically before jumping to the next frame.